-Magnetic resonance fingerprinting (MRF)10 [2] is a recently publish method that offers fast, simultaneously quantitative measurements of multiple parameters.
-It works by matching the signal from a pseudo-random sequence to a pre-computed signal dictionary.
-The method makes use of the differences between the responses of different tissues, without requiring a steady state of magnetisation to be reached.
-The authors of the original MRF 10[ma2013] stated that their implementation was resilient against movement artefacts and more efficient than two alternatives (DESPOT1 and DESPOT2) 2[Deoni2005].
-In order for the MRF approach to perform well, the matching algorithm must be robust and fast.
-Approaches have been proposed to improve this via different computer-bases analysis methods.
-[Pierre2015, Wang2015mrf, Wang2015magnetic, Ye2015, CauleyFast2014, McGivney2014].
-There have also been attempts to account for the spatial variations in B1 by introduction abrupt changes in the flip angles near the end of the sequence 11[Buonincontri2015].11–14
+Magnetic resonance fingerprinting (MRF)10 is a recently published method that offers fast, simultaneously quantitative measurements of multiple parameters.
+It works by matching the signal from a pulse sequence run with pseudo-random timings and flip angles to a pre-computed signal dictionary.
+The MRF method makes use of the differences between the responses of different tissues, without requiring a steady state of magnetisation to be reached (indeed it relies on disrupting the formation of a steady-state to achieve its sensitivity).
+The authors of the original MRF method10 stated that their implementation was resilient to movement artefacts and more efficient than two alternatives (DESPOT1 and DESPOT2) 2.
+In order for the MRF approach to perform efficiently, the matching algorithm must be robust and fast.
+Approaches have been proposed to improve this via different computer-based analysis methods.
+There have also been attempts to account for the spatial variations in B1 by introduction abrupt changes in the flip angles near the end of a sequence comprising an inversion pulse followed by free induction decay (FID) acquisition.
+However, the acquisition time for this study was of the order of 1.5 hours, well over the accepted scale for clinical imaging11.
+The multi-parameter implementations of MRF for brain imaging have used this type of SSFP scheme, with under-sampling of k-space11–14.

 Acute Stroke Imaging

 Emergency medicine is an area in which fast diagnosis and treatment is crucial for improving the likelihood of a positive patient outcome.
-Imaging methods in this kind of environment must be quick and reliable.
+Imaging methods in this kind of environment must be fast and reliable.
 In particular, acute stroke patients benefit from the information that MRI can give to those treating them.
-Stroke is a major cause of death, but it can also have large negative effects on the quality of life of those who survive 15[Heiss_Stroke_2014].
-This negative impact can be reduced if the correct treatment is given.
+Stroke is a major cause of death, but it can also have large negative effects on the quality of life of those who survive 15.
+This negative impact can be reduced if the correct treatment is given in the acute phase.
 Imaging the brain is essential for understanding how the brain in question is responding to the stroke and for informing decisions about subsequent treatment.
-MRI has been used to provide information on the severity and extend of the damage, helping clinicians predict the effectiveness of therapy and track the progression of the stroke over time 9[Gonzalez2013].
+MRI has been used to provide information on the severity and extent of the damage, helping clinicians predict the effectiveness of therapy and track the progression of the stroke over time 9.